WayScience/CytoSnake/tests/functional/README-functional.md

 ### Understanding the main steps of CytoSnake's Functional Tests

-The process of creating a functional test is straightforward, involving three key steps that developers must follow to build a successful and robust test.
+The process of creating a successful and robust functional test involves three key steps.
 These steps consist of:

 - **preparation**: Preparing testing folder, dataset, and selecting inputs